QuantEcon/lecture-python-intro/lectures/heavy_tails.md

 which we solve for $\mu$ and $\sigma$ given $\alpha = 1.05$.

-Here is code that generates the two samples, produces the violin plot and prints the mean and standard deviation of the two samples.
+Here is the code that generates the two samples, produces the violin plot and prints the mean and standard deviation of the two samples.

 ```{code-cell} ipython3